-CO No. Upon completion of this course, the students will be able to: PSO Addressed Cognitive Level CO-1 identify various dimensions and importance of effective personality PSO- А CO-2 apply the models of positive thinking in real life situations PSO- А CO-3 overcome shyness and loneliness and cope up with the society.
+CO No. Upon completion of this course, the students will be able to: PSO Addressed Cognitive Level CO-1 identify various dimensions and importance of effective personality PSO- А CO-2 apply the models of positive thinking in real life situations PSO- А CO-3 To overcome shyness and loneliness and cope up with the society.
 PSO- Y

-Personality - Factors influencing personality - Theories on personality - Types of personality.S elf acceptance - self awareness-self concept - elements - self esteem - types of self esteem - importance - low self esteem.
+Personality - Factors influencing personality - Theories on personality - Types of personality.S elf acceptance - self awareness-self concept - elements - self esteem - types of self esteem - impact of self esteem - importance - low self esteem.